In brief

 Compensation innovation #1: salary transparency

-In addition to these legal obligations, some companies may choose to make public their compensation of their employees for reasons of transparency and fairness.
+In addition to these legal obligations, some companies may choose to make their employees’ remuneration public for reasons of transparency and fairness.
+This is still relatively rare in France, not least because of the culture of secrecy and the “taboo” surrounding salaries.

 The adjusted salary gap, i.e. the average salary of men and women with the same position, the same seniority and living in the same place, is :

-- 2,4% for those who have only made their remuneration policy transparent ;
+- 2.4% for those who have only made their compensation policy transparent

-- 2% for those with a transparent remuneration policy and pay scale;
+- 2% for those with a transparent pay policy and pay scale

 According to Samuel Durand, lecturer on the future of work and author of Work In Progress (Eyrolles, 2022), only 8% of French companies share their salary grids compared with 12% in Germany and 15% in the UK.